josephspurrier/gowasm/README.md

 make serve
 ```

-You can how open your browser to: http://localhost.
+You can now open your browser to: http://localhost.

 References: